 – Private investing / discretionary investments (with known portfolio managers)

 – Even mutual funds!

 Why are they leaving the stock trading model?
 Because, in most cases, a stock broker is always as good as his last trade.
 Clients are getting very impatient these days and they expect miracles from their brokers.
 Therefore, they expect them to buy only stocks that will go up….which is obviously impossible.
 Then, when stock brokers switch to “managed” investing solutions, they create a buffer that gives them more time to “satisfy” their clients.
-The biggest advantage of a broker is that he has access to all investment solutions on the market.
+The biggest advantage of a broker such as Glenmore Investments is that it has access to all investment solutions on the market.
 It can be the hottest mutual funds, the latest bond issue or a custom made ETF portfolio; the stock broker can do them all (as opposed to the financial planner).

 Who is the best?

 The real question should be what are you looking for?
 A financial planner is very helpful to manage your overall finances as he is the only one with the knowledge to guide you in all the personal finance fields.
 However, if you are looking to get stock advice or trade ETFs, the financial planner won’t be of a great help.
 But to be honest, I think that people are definitely overreacting towards the management fees of mutual funds (for funds that are less than 2%).
 Paying between 1% and 1.75% is not too much to have your portfolio managed by professionals.
 ETFs are surely interesting but if you don’t know how to trade them, it’s like giving a Ferrari to a 16 year old kid who has never driven…